 In the second scenario, a school district is facing budget cuts for the coming school year, and must take a hard look at the costs of various initiatives relative to student outcomes.
 The principal of a school that has been implementing SW-PBS for five years has noticed improved outcomes for students during this time.
 Not only does she believe that SW-PBS is cost effective, she would like to see these improved outcomes spread throughout the district through a district-wide adoption.
 She directs the team to prepare a presentation to the school board.
 The team decides to use the EOY report as the basis for this presentation.

-Using this report, they are able to show that as their implementation fidelity data has improved (as indicated by the SAS, the SET, and their quarterly reporting), the number of ODRs has decreased significantly across all grade levels.
+Using this report, they are able to show that as their implementation fidelity data improved (as indicated by the SAS, the SET, and their quarterly reporting), the number of ODRs decreased significantly across all grade levels.
 They have also seen an improvement in perceptions of safety and increased student attendance.
 Estimates of time out of instruction due to disciplinary issues have decreased.
 Academic data has also shown an improvement.
 The team attributes some of this improvement to lower disruption, improved attendance and increased time in instruction.
 Finally, the team has observed an increase in the number of assistance referrals, but a steady decline in the number of students who qualify for special education.
 The team interprets this as indicating that students are responding to Tier 1, Tier 2 and Tier 3 interventions, resulting in fewer false positive special education identifications.
-Furthermore, there is a decrease in the number of students with existing IEPs that have ODRs, suggesting the improved outcomes that all students are experiencing are shared by students with disabilities.
+Furthermore, there is a decrease in the number of students with existing IEPs that have ODRs, suggesting that all students, including those with disabilities, are sharing in improved outcomes.
 The board is impressed, and asks the superintendent to consider piloting SW-PBS in other schools throughout the district.

-Most of the data used in the EOY reports is pulled from existing data bases, observed and marked off by consultants, or part of regular data submissions.
-However, there is currently no mechanism for many schools to collect and report some of the most valuable information, such as assistance referrals and Special Education identification.
-Schools should be collecting this information because it monitors the outcomes that school programs are having for all students, including those with disabilities.
-Therefore, MO SW-PBS encourages schools to develop systems to collect this information throughout the school year, and to submit it to MO SW-PBS in June of each year as part of the MO SW-PBS School Outcomes Data.
-MO SW-PBS has a form available that schools can complete and email to moswpbs@missouri.edu.
-The information from this form will be entered into the MO SW-PBS online data system so that it is available for the EOY Reports.
+Most of the data used in the EOY reports is pulled from existing databases, are observed and marked off by consultants, or are part of regular data submissions.
+However, there is currently no mechanism to collect and report important information regarding assistance referrals and Special Education identification.
+Therefore, MO SW-PBS encourages schools to develop systems to collect this information throughout the school year, and then submit it to MO SW-PBS in June of each year as part of the MO SW-PBS School Outcomes Data.
+Your regional consultant will contact you regarding how this information is to be submitted.

-Do you currently have a system in place to collect information on the following:
+DISCUSSION Do you currently have a system in place to collect information on the following:

-- ► Number of assistance referrals by grade level. - ▶ Number of students who qualify for special education. - ► The number of students with IEPs per grade level with ODRs. - ► The number of typical students per grade level with ODRs. - ▶ The percentage of students with 0-1 ODRs; 2-5 ODRs; and 6 or more ODRs.
+- ► Number of assistance referrals by grade level? - ▶ Number of students who qualify for special education? - ► The number of students with IEPs per grade level with ODRs? - ► The number of typical students per grade level with ODRs? - The percentage of students with 0-1 ODRs; 2-5 ODRs; and 6 or more ODRs?